Learn How to Eat Healthy on a Budget with 15 useful tips, no matter where you live!

 Stock Up On Pulses – Beans, Chickpeas, Lentils

-2016, the year of the pulse.
 Oh pulses, I love you.
 Beans, Chickpeas, Lentils, Peas…pulses are a part of the legumes family and something you should definitely stock up on.
-Without a doubt, they are the cheapest item for your meals, can be stretched the furthest for meals, and last a very long time.
+Without a doubt, they are the cheapest item for your meals.
+They can be stretched the furthest for meals, and last a very long time.
 This is definitely my #1 tip for eating healthy on a budget.
 Buying your beans dried will stretch your budget even more because they will be cheaper than already cooked and canned beans, but canned do tend to be more convenient.
 My favourite recipes using these would have to be my Slower Cooker Black Bean Chili and my Coconut Chickpea Curry.
 Both have only one can of each and stretch for up 8 servings!
 More Pulses Recipes

 Buy Local & Organic